skojaku/residual2vec/libs/residual2vec/README.md

 - `emb`: 2D numpy array of shape (`N`, `dim`), where `N` is the number of nodes.
 The `i`th row in the array (i.e., `emb[i, :]`) represents the embedding vector of the `i`th node in the given adjacency matrix `G`.

 A limitation of the matrix-factorization-based implementation is that it is memory demanding, especially for dense or large networks.
-The other version is implemented to circumvent this problem by using the stochastic block model.
+The other version is implemented to circumvent this problem by using the stochastic gradient descent (SGD) algorithm, that incrementally updates the embedding with a small chunk of data instead of deriving the whole embedding in one go.

 ```python
 import residual2vec as rv